PhilAndrew/IdrisFastParser/README.md

     average is string to double
-    average of str is cast total length / cast num words

-    total length is sum of all lengths of words str num words is word count of str
+    average of str is cast total length / cast num words total length is sum of all lengths of words of str num words is word count of str

     word count is string to nat
     word count of str is the length of words of str

-    all lengths of strs is map lengths strs
+    all lengths is list string to list nat all lengths of strs is map lengths strs

     show average is string to string
-    show average of str is "The average word length is:" ++ show the average of str ++ "\n"""".stripMargin
+    display is "The average word length is:" show average of str is display ++ show the average of str ++ "\n"

-Translates to the equivalent Idris, which would then be translated to Typescript (not given here).
+Translates to the equivalent Idris, which would then subsequently be translated to Typescript (Typescript not given here).

     average : (str: String) -> Double
     average str = let numWords = wordCount str